|College:||Missouri Southern '78|

 Jeff Boschee is in his fourth season as an assistant coach at Missouri Southern and works primarily with the guards.
 This past offseason, Boschee was promoted to Associate Head Coach.

-Since Boshee has arrived at Southern, the Lions have went 61-28, made three consecutive MIAA and two NCAA Division II postseason tournaments, while claiming the 2010-11 MIAA regular season championship.
-That team set the MIAA record for conference wins in a season with 19.
+Since Boshee has arrived at Southern, the Lions have went 86-33, made four concecutive MIAA tournaments and three of the last four NCAA Division II postseason tournaments, while claiming the 2010-11 MIAA regular season championship, and the 2013-14 post-season tournament championship.
+The 2010-11 team set the MIAA record for conference wins in a season with 19.

 Under Boschee's tuteledge, former Lion Skyler Bowlin was the MIAA's Player and Defender of the Year in 2011.
 He was a first-team All-MIAA, All-Region and All-American selection, being named to three different All-America teams.
 He was also the Region Player of the Year and a finalist for the National Player of the Year.
 Bowlin signed a professional contract to play basketball in the German Pro League after completing his eligibility.